-With layers of matzo, crunchy toffee, pecans, chocolate & Maldon sea salt, matzo crack is not only addictive, it's a must for Passover!
-Many thanks to my friend Chef Cyndie for sharing her "Matoh Brittle" recipe from her "Mom's Cookbook," a cookbook she published for her family & friends.
+With layers of matzo, crunchy toffee, pecans, chocolate & Maldon sea salt, matzo crack is not only addictive; it's a must for Jewish holidays like Passover and Hanukkah!
+Many thanks to my friend Chef Cyndie for sharing her "Matzoh Brittle" recipe from her "Mom's Cookbook," a cookbook she published for her family & friends.
 I am fortunate to fit in the friend category!
 Cyndie received her training at the famed CIA in NYC and went on to work at the Quaker Test Kitchen in Chicago.
 This recipe is adapted slightly, only to include my obsession with both Maldon French Sea Salt and Ghirardelli 60% Bittersweet Chocolate.

 - 4 - 5 lightly salted Matzo boards

 - 1 cup firmly packed dark brown sugar

 - 1 1/2 cups pecans, toasted & chopped*

 - 16 oz. semi-sweet (we love Nestle) or bittersweet chocolate chips (we LOVE Ghirardelli 60% chips)

 - 1/2 teaspoon Maldon Sea Salt Flakes (or kosher salt

 - Preheat the oven to 375°.
 Line a rimmed baking sheet with heavy duty aluminum foil, making sure the foil goes up and over the edges, and top with a sheet of parchment paper.

 - Cover the baking sheet with the matzos, filling the entire pan.